 - Provide opportunities for each student to present a short talk and begin a quality improvement project

 Students become active members of the team.
 There is flexibility in scheduling blocks based on a student's area of interest.
 The goal is to practice patient-centered care.
 Stress is placed on crafting a high-quality history and physical examination.
-Then, based on their findings, researching the literature as applicable to the case, and in concert with direct consultant input, developing a diagnostic/therapeutic plan that is evidence-based and patient-specific.
+Then, based on their findings, research the literature as applicable to the case, and in concert with direct consultant input, develop a diagnostic/therapeutic plan that is evidence-based and patient-specific.

 Students have the opportunity to follow their patients through the process of hospitalization and can observe the outcomes of tests and treatments to understand the impact and risks to their patients.
 In addition, there are many teaching sessions and didactic lectures each week, both within the Division of Hospital Medicine and the Department of Internal Medicine.